nataliethistime/le-serf/README.md

 ## 1.3.0

+**Released:** January 15th 2016

 **General**
 - General fixes and maintenance.

 **Tasks**
 - Implemented new `scuttle-ships` task.
 - Stripped down and revamped the `spy-trainer` task.
+- General fixing of the `make-halls` task.

 **Web**
-- Fixed loading of my Gravatar on the About page.
+- Fixed loading of my Gravatar image on the About page.

 ## 1.2.1